ita-social-projects/SpaceToStudy-Client/README.md

     should be used and all styles should be located inside separate component.
 - Components
-  - Components that are connected to redux should be located inside `containers` folder.
-Components without connection to redux should be located inside `components` folder.
+  - Components that are connected to Redux should be located inside `containers` folder.
+Components without connection to Redux should be located inside `components` folder.
   - Each individual page that is accessed via `react-router` should be located inside `pages` folder.
 All components